 SiteGround: responsive and technical

-This is, of course, first line support, so if your problem is a difficult one, you might not solve the issue immediately.
+This is first line support, so if your problem is a complex one, you might not solve the issue immediately.
 You will then have to escalate to 2nd line support, where response time is a bit longer.

-Typically, you'll get a response time (in my experience) within 15 minutes to an hour.
+Typically, you'll get a response time (in my experience) within 15 minutes to an hour of creating a ticket with customer service.

 This doesn't mean you will have a resolution because sometimes the issues take a few back and forth responses.